-This Pupil Suspension and Expulsion Policy has and Procedures have been established in order to promote learning and protect the safety and well-being of all students at the Charter School.
-In creating this policy, BCS has reviewed Education Code Section 48900 et seq. that, which describes the noncharter schools' list of offenses for which students at non charter schools may be suspended or expelled and the procedures togoverning those suspensions and expulsions in order to help establish its list of offenses and procedures for suspensions-and, expulsions, and involuntary removal.
-The language that follows elosely mirrorsis largely consistent with the language of Education Code Section 48900 et seq., but as a charter school BCS is generally exempt from direct compliance pursuant to Education Code section 47610.
-BCS is committed to an annual review of policies and procedures surrounding suspensions-and, expulsions, and involuntary removals, and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.
+This Pupil Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well-being of all students at the School.
+In creating this policy, BCS has reviewed Education Code Section 48900 et seq. that describes the noncharter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
+The language that follows closely mirrors the language of Education Code Section 48900 et seq.
+BCS is committed to annual review of policies and procedures surrounding suspensions and expulsions and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.

-When the Consistent with this policy is violated, it may be necessary to suspend or expel a student from regular classroom instruction.
-This policy shall serve as BCS's policy and procedures for student suspension and, expulsion, and involuntary removal, and it may be will be reviewed annually and updated as needed for compliance with applicable law.
+When the policy is violated, it may be necessary to suspend or expel a student from regular classroom instruction.
+This policy shall serve as BCS's policy and procedures for student suspension and expulsion, and it may be will be reviewed annually and updated as needed for compliance with applicable law.

-Charter School staff shall enforce disciplinary rulespolicies and procedures fairly and consistently amongst all students.
-This Policy and its Procedures will clearly describe discipline expectations, and it will be printed and distributed as part of the Parent/Student Handbook (see Appendix H) that is sent home to each student at the beginning of the school year.
+School staff shall enforce disciplinary rules and procedures fairly and consistently amongst all students.
+This Policy and its Procedures will clearly describe discipline expectations, and it will be printed and distributed as part of the Parent/Student Handbook (see Appendix H) that is sent home to each student at the beginning of the schoolyear.

-Corporal punishment shall not be used as a disciplinary measure against any student.- Corporal punishment includes the willful infliction of, or willfully causing the infliction of, physical pain on a student. -For purposes of the Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to school property.
+Corporal punishment shall not be used as a disciplinary measure against any student.
+Corporal punishment includes the willful infliction of, or willfully causing the infliction of, physical pain on a student.
+For purposes of the Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to school property.

-The Superintendent/PrincipalExecutive Director shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline policies and procedures. -The notice shall state that this Policy and Procedures are available on request at the Superintendent/Principal'sExecutive Director's office.
+The Superintendent/Principal shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline policies and procedures.
+The notice shall state that this Policy and Procedures are available on request at the Superintendent/Principal's office.